YAML Nesting {{ yamlTransformStage.depthLabel }} Seq {{ yamlTransformStage.sequenceLabel }} {{ yamlTransformStage.outputLabel }}

 Can I paste secrets into YAML content?

 Avoid secrets.
-Conversion happens in the browser, but changed form values can appear in the address bar and share/embed fields, which may be saved in browser history or copied into links.
+Conversion happens in the browser, but entered source text and settings can appear in shareable state, which may be saved in browser history or copied into links.

 What should I do when the parser is unavailable?

 Reload the page and try again.
-No normalized YAML, JSON, path, schema, env, INI, or properties output should be used until parsing succeeds.
+Do not use normalized YAML, generated JSON, paths, schema, env, INI, or properties output until parsing succeeds.

 Glossary: